Performance Reviews for UK Hospitality Staff 2026

 Setting Up Your Review Framework

-The real cost of performance reviews isn’t the time spent in conversation—it’s the clarity you gain about which staff need development and which are ready for promotion or expanded responsibility.
-Using a pub staffing cost calculator helps you understand the financial impact of losing a trained staff member and replacing them, which justifies the time investment in reviews.
+The real value of performance reviews isn’t the time you spend talking—it’s discovering which staff need support, which are ready for more responsibility, and which might be in the wrong role entirely.
+Using a pub staffing cost calculator shows you the financial hit when you lose someone trained and have to replace them.
+It’s sobering.
+That’s what justifies the time you spend on reviews.

 What to Review

-• Technical competence: Can they do the job?
-For a bartender, that means speed, accuracy, upselling.
-For kitchen staff, it’s consistency, hygiene, pace.
+• Can they do the job: For a bartender, that’s pace, accuracy, upselling.
+For kitchen staff, it’s consistency, food safety, speed.
+Simple stuff.

-Each area gets a simple rating: Exceeds, Meets, or Developing.
-That’s it.
-You’re not grading them academically.
-You’re saying: does this person do what the job requires?
+Give each one a simple rating: Exceeds, Meets, or Developing.
+You’re not writing a university thesis.
+You’re answering: does this person do what the job needs?

 Timing Your Reviews

-Annual reviews work fine for most pubs.
-Do them at a fixed time each year—many operators choose end of calendar year or after the busy summer period.
-This is when you can actually think clearly about performance rather than firefighting daily issues.
+Once a year works fine for most pubs.
+Pick a fixed time—end of calendar year works, or just after summer if that’s your mad season.
+That’s when you can actually think about performance rather than firefighting whatever’s broken this week.

 The Core Review Conversation

-This is where most managers go wrong.
-They treat the review like a disciplinary meeting or a corporate appraisal.
-In a pub, it should be a conversation between two people who work together.
+This is where most managers mess it up.
+They treat it like a disciplinary or copy the corporate style appraisal.
+In a pub, it’s just two people who work together being honest.

-The purpose of a performance review conversation is to be honest about what’s working and what isn’t, then agree on what happens next.
-Not to surprise them, not to criticize, but to be clear and forward-looking.
+The point of a performance review is to be straight about what’s working and what isn’t, then agree on what happens next.
+Not to shock them.
+Not to make them feel small.
+Just to be clear and look forward.

 Before the Meeting

-• Do it in a private space.
-Not the bar, not the kitchen.
-Somewhere you won’t be interrupted.
+• Find a quiet space.
+Not the bar.
+Not the kitchen.
+Somewhere you won’t get interrupted mid-conversation.

-• Have their job description in front of you and specific examples of what they’ve done well and what needs work.
+• Have their job description there and bring specific examples of things they’ve done well and things that need work.

-• Check your notes from the past year.
-What stuck with you about their performance?
-Be specific.
+• Flick through your notes from the past year.
+What moments stand out about how they’ve performed?

 During the Meeting

-Then move to development areas.
-Use specific examples.
-“Your speed during Saturday service has dropped” is vague.
-“On Saturday, I counted three orders that took over eight minutes from bar request to delivery, when the standard is three to four minutes.
-I know service was busy, but that’s the area where you can improve” is clear.
+Then get to development areas.
+Use real examples.
+“Your speed has dropped” is useless feedback.
+“Last Saturday I timed three of your orders at over eight minutes from request to delivery—standard is three to four.
+I know Saturday was manic, but that’s where you can improve” is something they can actually act on.

-Here’s the thing that works in hospitality: most staff know where they’re struggling.
-They know if they’re slow, or difficult with customers, or frequently late.
-They’re often relieved someone’s finally named it openly.
-What they want to understand is: is this fixable?
-What do I do next?
+Here’s what I’ve found works in pubs: most staff already know where they’re weak.
+They know if they’re slow, or struggling with customers, or constantly running late.
+Often they’re relieved someone’s finally said it out loud.
+What they need to know is: can this be fixed?
+What do I do?

 What to Avoid

 • Comparing them to other staff.
-“You’re not as fast as Katie” creates resentment and doesn’t help.
-Compare them to the job standard.
+“Katie does it faster” creates bitterness and doesn’t help.
+Compare them to the job standard instead.

-• Surprises.
-If this is the first time you’ve mentioned an issue, you’ve failed as a manager.
-Address problems as they happen, so the review confirms what you’ve already discussed.
+• Dropping surprises.
+If this is the first time you’ve mentioned something, you’ve dropped the ball as a manager.
+Sort problems as they happen—the review just confirms what you’ve already talked about.

-• Making it personal.
-You’re reviewing their job performance, not their character.
+• Making it about them as a person.
+You’re talking about their job performance, not their character or personality.

 Common Problems and How to Fix Them

-This happens because managers want to be nice.
-In reality, not everyone is performing at the same level.
-Some people are genuine stars.
+This happens when managers want to be nice.
+In reality, people perform at different levels.
+Some are genuinely brilliant.
 Some are doing the minimum.
-If you rate everyone the same, you’re lying to them about where they stand.
+If everyone gets the same rating, you’re lying to them about where they stand.

 Be honest.
-A staff member who shows up on time, does their job competently, and doesn’t create problems deserves an honest “Meets.”
-A staff member who goes above and beyond, trains others, and drives your culture gets “Exceeds.”
-Those are genuinely different positions, and staff know it.
+Someone who shows up on time, does their job properly, and doesn’t cause problems deserves a straight “Meets.”
+Someone who goes the extra mile, trains others, changes your culture?
+That’s “Exceeds.”
+Those are real differences.
+Staff feel the difference even if you’re not saying it.

-This usually means you’re delivering criticism they haven’t heard before.
-If you’re addressing problems as they happen—through informal conversations, not formal reviews—then the review simply confirms what you’ve already discussed.
-It’s harder to argue with something you’ve already heard.
+Usually this means you’re springing something on them they’ve never heard before.
+If you’re dealing with problems as they come up—quick conversations, not waiting for the formal review—then the review is just confirming what’s already been said.
+Much harder to argue with something you’ve already heard.

-If someone pushes back during a review, listen.
+If someone pushes back, listen.
 But remember: you’re the manager.
-You can acknowledge their view without agreeing.
-“I understand you see it differently.
-Here’s what I observed, and that’s the standard I need to see.”
+You can hear their view without agreeing with it.
+“I get that you see it differently.
+What I saw was this, and that’s the standard I need.”
 Then move on.

-This is about priority.
 You spend time on what matters.
-If staff retention matters—and it does, because training replacement staff costs real money—then reviews matter.
-One hour per person per year is roughly 0.05% of your annual time.
-That’s not the constraint.
-It’s the willingness to prioritise.
+If keeping staff matters—and it does, because training someone new costs real money—then reviews matter.
+It’s roughly an hour per person per year.
+That’s not time.
+That’s willingness to prioritise.

-This is normal in hospitality.
-The work is personal—they’re out there every shift, visible to customers.
-Feedback can hit hard.
+Normal in hospitality.
+The job is personal.
+They’re visible to customers every shift.
+Feedback lands harder.
 Don’t panic.
 Let them have a moment.
-Offer tea.
-Then carry on.
-You’re not being unkind by being honest about their performance.
-You’re being kind by helping them improve.
+Offer a cup of tea.
+Keep going.
+You’re not being cruel by being honest about their performance—you’re being kind by helping them improve.

 Documentation That Protects You Legally

-This is the unglamorous bit, but it’s important.
+This is boring but essential.
 If a review ever ends in dismissal or a dispute, what you wrote down is what matters legally.
-Your memory will be wrong.
-Their version will differ.
+Your memory will be dodgy.
+Their memory will be different.
 The document is the truth.

-After every performance review, within 24 hours, write down what you discussed, what ratings you gave, and what next steps you agreed.
+Within 24 hours of every review, jot down what you talked about, what ratings you gave, and what you both agreed to next.
 This takes five minutes.
 Keep it factual, not emotional.

 • Specific examples you discussed

-• Any development areas and what they agreed to work on
+• Anything they need to work on and what they agreed to

-• When you’ll next review progress (quarterly check-in, annual review, etc.)
+• When you’re checking in again (quarterly chat, next annual review, etc.)

-• Anything not directly about their job performance
+• Anything that’s not actually about job performance

-Keep these records for six years.
-That’s the legal timeframe for unfair dismissal claims in the UK.
+Keep these for six years.
+That’s the legal window for unfair dismissal claims in the UK.

-Using pub management software that has a staff file function helps.
-Otherwise, a simple Google Doc per person works fine.
+Pub management software with a staff file function helps with this.
+Otherwise, a Google Doc per person is absolutely fine.

 Following Up After the Review

-A performance review isn’t a one-off event.
-It’s the start of a conversation that continues through the year.
+A review isn’t a one-off moment.
+It’s the start of an ongoing conversation through the year.

-If someone has a development area, check in informally every few weeks.
-“How’s that focus on speed going?”
-This isn’t interrogation.
-It’s showing you meant what you said and care about their improvement.
-Most staff will respond to this by actually improving.
+If someone has a development area, check in casually every few weeks.
+“How’s that speed focus going?”
+It’s not interrogation.
+It’s showing you meant what you said and you care whether they improve.
+Most people will actually improve if you show genuine interest.

-If you rated someone as “Developing” in any area, they need a clearer improvement plan.
-Here’s what works:
+If you rated someone as “Developing,” they need a clearer plan.
+Here’s what actually works:

-• What needs to change: Be specific.
-“Reduce order errors from current 15% to 5% or below.”
+• What changes: Specific, not fuzzy.
+“Reduce order errors from the current 15% to 5% or less.”

 • How you’ll help: Extra training?
-Pairing with a strong peer?
-Different shift patterns?
-What support do they need?
+Pair them with a strong person?
+Change their shifts?
+What support do they need to succeed?

-• Timescale: Usually 8-12 weeks is fair for meaningful change.
+• When: Usually 8-12 weeks is fair for real change to show.

-• How you’ll measure it: Not vaguely (“You seem better”) but actually.
-“I’ll count order accuracy on Saturday nights.”
+• How you’ll know: Not vaguely (“You seem better”) but actually counting.
+“I’ll track your order accuracy on Saturday nights.”

-• What happens next: If they improve, you both move forward.
-If they don’t, there’s a conversation about whether the role is right for them.
+• What’s next: If they improve, you move forward.
+If they don’t, there’s a conversation about whether this job fits them.

 Being clear about consequences matters.
-People respect honesty.
-If someone knows that failing to improve means managed exit, they either improve or decide the job isn’t for them.
-Both are better than limping along with performance issues.
+People respect straight talk.
+If someone knows that not improving means the job won’t work out, they either improve or leave.
+Both are better than months of struggling with performance issues.

-For staff rated “Exceeds,” the conversation is different.
-What’s their next step?
-Is there a supervisor role?
+For staff you rated “Exceeds,” the chat is different.
+What’s the next step?
+Is there a supervisor path?
 Could they train others?
-Could they take on food ordering or rostering responsibility?
-Structured onboarding and development keeps your best people engaged and gives them a reason to stay.
+Could they handle food ordering or the rota?
+Real development plans keep your best people engaged and give them a reason to stay.

 Frequently Asked Questions